AndrePablo/Forest-Guardian/README.txt

-Forest Guardian is a platformer shooter game, where you venture through the woods encountering monsters until you reach the person behind it all.
+Forest Guardian is a platformer shooter game, where you venture through the a mysterious forest encountering monsters until you reach the person behind it all.
+Developed in C# using UNITY game engine.

 Controls:
 A/D - Move Left/Right